pmd/pmd/README.md

 Build the site to see the instructions for using it.
 Or just go here: [http://idratherbewriting.com/documentation-theme-jekyll/](http://idratherbewriting.com/documentation-theme-jekyll/)

-Run 'bundle exec jekyll serve --watch' to fire up Jekyll on local machine
+Run `bundle exec jekyll serve --watch` to fire up Jekyll on local machine